Why do we fight with our spouse?

 If we want to raise the odds of living with our dreams, then we have to design our life with intention.

-And only then will whatever tools we have for us will truly serve us in creating joy and independence.
+And only then will whatever tools we have for us will truly serve us in creating joy and freedom.

 As I said, life with intention is a pure independent life.